agnieszka-web/agnieszka-web/README.md

 - 👋 Hi, I’m Agnieszka, github.com/agnieszka-web
 - 👀 I’m interested in JavaScript, HTML, SQL, Python, Tableau
-- 🌱 I’m a recent data analytics bootcamp graduate from University of Toronto.
+- 🌱 Recent graduate from a data analytics boot camp from University of Toronto and Big Data from York University School of continuing studies
 - 💞️ I’m looking to collaborate on beginners data analytics projects to gain programming knowledge and experience.
 - 📫 How to reach me: by email: agnieszka.blanchard@gmail.com